RobertoFardella/ReferenceMonitor/README.md

    ```sh
    git clone https://github.com/Zudel/ReferenceMonitor.git
    ```
-2. Build the module through the main directory contained the Makefile, with the following command:
+2. Build the module from the main directory containing the Makefile using the following command:
    ```sh
    make all
    ```